 One thing I'd love to play with in the future is gamifying the app.
 Incentivizing users to avoid tickets through "ticket streaks" would up-level the experience.
 Getting an idea of how much money you've saved through streaks would be interesting to test.

-We have also gotten requests to create family accounts for the app so that a couple or a family can be logged into one account through different devices to keep track of the same vehicles.
+We have also gotten requests to create family accounts so that a couple or a family can be logged into one account through different devices to keep track of the same cars.
 It could also be interesting to explore having Street Cleaning Parking in multiple cities.
 For now, we're sticking to SF until we collect more data.

 Promotional materials